AnonDev-org/discord-tickets_transcripts/README.md

    		channels: {
    			'<GUILD ID>': '<GUILD CHANNEL ID>'
    		},
-   		type : "attachment", // attachment or hastebin
+   		type : "attachment", // attachment, hastebin or pastebin
    		send_to_user: false, // true or false
    		disabled_servers: [] // array of servers where you don't want to log transcripts